-The solar array will operate every day during daylight hours.
-The equipment moves imperceptibly slowly throughout the day, silently following the sun across the sky to maximize energy yield.
-There is no sound, smell, noise, pollution, emission, or other negative external impact attributable to the solar array's operation.
-There will be 10,776 solar panels affixed to the single-axis tracker racking system.
-Throughout the array, at the end of the racking rows, will be 20 string inverters to convert the electricity generated from the panels to the transformer.
-The design and construction of the solar farm will meet standards and guidelines as provided by the nationally accepted electric code and will comply with Federal Communications Commission (FCC) requirements.
+The solar arrays operate every day during daylight hours.
+The equipment movement is imperceptible to an observer, continual throughout the day, silently tracking the sun across the sky to maximize energy yield.
+There is no sound, smell, noise, emission, pollution, or other negative external impact attributable to the solar array's operation.
+There will be 12,480 solar panels affixed to the single-axis tracker racking system with forty (40) string inverters placed at the end of the racking rows, converting the electricity generated from the panels to the transformer.

-The modules atop the single-axis tracking racking, at full tilt, wouldn't exceed 12' in height (at its highest point).
-At noon, when parallel with grade, the modules atop the racking will be at approximately 5-6' in height.
-The driven pile foundation will be determined upon further geotechnical review and soil boring testing.
-Other electrical equipment, such as the utility meter, transformer, and switchgear, will not exceed 9' in height, and will be placed upon a concrete equipment pad next to the access road, inside the Project fencing.
-All electricial wires and lines will be housed underground to the greatest extent possible, until requiring overhead poles to connect to the utility's electric pole.
-The system is designed according to National Electric Code and Ameren Illinois' utility standard.
+At full tilt, their highest point, the modules atop the single-axis tracking racking will not exceed twelve feet (12') in height.
+At noon, when parallel with the grade, the modules will be approximately five to six feet (5-6') in height.
+The driven pile foundation will be determined upon further geotechnical review and soil boring testing as part of the construction permitting process.
+Other electrical equipment, such as the utility meter, transformer, and switchgear, will not exceed 9' in height and will be placed upon a concrete equipment pad located next to the access road, inside the Project fencing.
+All electrical wires and lines will be housed underground to the greatest extent possible, until requiring overhead poles to connect to the utility's electric pole.
+The design and construction of the solar farm will meet standards and guidelines as provided by the nationally accepted electric code, Ameren Illinois, and will comply with Federal Communications Commission (FCC) requirements.
 The Project will also comply with all requirements of the Champaign County Zoning Ordinance.